weixian-zhang/FoodTruckJunkie/README.md

 ### Security Logging & Monitoring | SDLC - Operations & Maintenance Phase

 #### Security Logging
-Security logging in AppSec context means developers intentionally log events happen at security control areas, in addition to standard App logging.
+Security logging in AppSec context means developers intentionally log events happen in security controls, in addition to standard App logging.
-In Azure, one of the design principal to logging is to log to stash all logs in Log Analytics.
-I can use a Serilog logging frameowrk extension like [Serilog.Sinks.AzureAnalytics](https://github.com/saleem-mirza/serilog-sinks-azure-analytics) to easily add Log Analytics as one of my log destination.
+In Azure, one of the design principle to logging is to stash all logs in Log Analytics.
+I can use a .Net Serilog log frameowrk extension like [Serilog.Sinks.AzureAnalytics](https://github.com/saleem-mirza/serilog-sinks-azure-analytics) to easily add Log Analytics as one of my log destination.

 I got to be careful not to over-log that makes monitoring difficult and storage exensive, yet not under-log which I may lose insights.
 Implementing logging in code at security control areas at high-level includes: